Risk Factors Dashboard

 We currently have limited or no redundancy for the production of many of our products and their components, and we may lose revenue and be unable to maintain our customer relationships if we lose our production capacity.

-relationships with our customers, including certain of our licensees.
+We manufacture all of our performance coating reagents (and provide coating manufacturing services for certain customers) and our IVD products at one of our Eden Prairie, Minnesota facilities.
+We manufacture balloon catheter products and certain radial access device products at our facility in Ballinasloe, Ireland.
+We manufacture the SurVeil DCB and thrombectomy devices in one of our facilities in Eden Prairie, Minnesota.
+In addition, we rely upon sole-source suppliers for certain components and finished medical device products.
+If our existing production facilities or sole-source suppliers become incapable of manufacturing products for any reason, we may be unable to meet production requirements, we may lose revenue and we may not be able to maintain our relationships with our customers, including certain of our licensees.
 In addition, because most of our customers use our performance coating reagents to manufacture their own products that generate royalties and license fee revenue for us, failure by us to supply these reagents could result in decreased royalties and license fee revenue, as well as decreased revenue from our performance coating product sales.
-In addition, because most of our customers use our performance coating reagents to manufacture their own products that generate royalty revenue for us, failure by us to supply these reagents could result in decreased royalty revenue, as well as decreased revenue from our performance coating product sales.
 Without our existing production facilities, we would have no other means of manufacturing products until we were able to restore the manufacturing capability at these facilities or develop one or more alternative manufacturing facilities.
 Although we carry business interruption insurance to cover lost revenue and profits in an amount we consider adequate, this insurance does not cover all possible situations.
 In addition, our business interruption insurance would not compensate us for the loss of opportunity and potential adverse impact on relations with our existing customers resulting from our inability to produce products for them.

 We may face product liability claims related to participation in clinical trials or the use or misuse of our products.

-The development and sale of medical devices and component products involves inherent risks of product liability claims.
-For medical device products that incorporate our performance coating technologies, most of the licenses provide us with indemnification against such claims.
-However, there can be no assurance that product liability claims will not be filed against us for such products, or for medical device products that we manufacture as part of our vascular intervention product strategy, that parties indemnifying us will have the financial ability to honor their indemnification obligations, or that such manufacturers will not seek indemnification or other relief from us for any such claims.
+medical device products that we manufacture as part of our vascular intervention product strategy, that parties indemnifying us will have the financial ability to honor their indemnification obligations, or that such manufacturers will not seek indemnification or other relief from us for any such claims.
 Any product liability claims, with or without merit, could result in costly litigation, reduced sales, significant liabilities and diversion of our management’s time, attention and resources.
 We have obtained a level of liability insurance coverage that we believe is appropriate to our activities, however, we cannot be sure that our product liability insurance coverage is adequate or that it will continue to be available to us on acceptable terms, if at all.
 Furthermore, we do not expect to be able to obtain insurance covering our costs and losses as a result of any recall of products or devices incorporating our technologies because of alleged defects, whether such recall is instituted by us, by a customer, or is required by a regulatory agency.
 A product liability claim, recall or other claim with respect to uninsured liabilities, or for amounts in excess of insured liabilities, could have a material adverse effect on our business, financial condition and results of operations.

 Our revenue will be harmed if we experience disruptions in our supply chain.

 Supply chains across many industries have experienced delays and disruptions due to a wide variety of factors including labor and materials shortages and a lack of transportation capacity.
 A disruption in the supply of even a minor competent of a product can have a major impact on the production and delivery of that product.
 If any of our suppliers becomes unwilling to supply components to us, experiences an interruption in its production, or is otherwise unable to provide us, on a timely basis or at all, with sufficient material to manufacture our reagents and other products, we will experience production interruptions.
 Further, we currently purchase some of the components we use to manufacture reagents from sole suppliers.
 If we lose our sole supplier of any particular reagent component or are otherwise unable to procure all components required for our reagent manufacturing for an extended period of time, we may lose the ability to manufacture the reagents our customers require to commercialize products incorporating our technology.
 This could result in lost royalties and license fees and product sales, which would harm our financial results.
-This could result in lost royalties and product sales, which would harm our financial results.
 Adding suppliers to our approved vendor list may require significant time and resources.
 We routinely attempt to maintain multiple suppliers of each of our significant materials, so we will have alternative suppliers, if necessary.
 However, if the number of suppliers of a material is reduced, or if we are otherwise unable to obtain our material requirements on a timely basis and on favorable terms, our operations may be harmed.

 We depend upon key personnel and may not be able to attract or retain qualified personnel in the future.